 The Governing Requirements for Certification Programs (GRs) are provided for identifying the activities required to demonstrate that the participating company's management system fulfills the requirements for certification to the selected standard and other normative documents.
 The GRs provide for the administration of the audit program from application to certification.
-They also contain clarifications, explanations, and additional requirements to those found in the Standard of Certification Programs (AISC 207-20) and are also used to provide modifications to the Standard until a formal revision can be made.
+They also contain clarifications, explanations, and additional requirements to those found in the Standard of Certification Programs (AISC 207-20).